tiggerntatie/PhysicsLabs/Bridge/functionalSpecs.md

 * Click on beam or node to select
     * Delete selected beam with delete key
     * Delete selected node and its connecting beams with delete key
+    * Alternative to Delete key is "d" key, because Chrome has a stupid functionality for the delete key
     * Move selected node by dragging after selecting
 * Nodes snap to visible grid
+    * Grid is toggled with checkbox

 ###Bridge simulating
 * Buttons Play, Pause, and Reset above the simulation canvas are for controlling state and the flow of time